ZertoPublic/Z4K/docs/HowToDeployZerto.md

 | $NAMESPACE | A dedicated Zerto namespace.
 Zerto recommends using the namespace 'zerto'. |
 | $SITE |	A unique site name. |

+!!!
+Note
+    The <installation name\> must consist of lower case alphanumeric characters or '-', and must start and end with an alphanumeric character (e.g. 'my-name', or '123-abc', regex used for validation is 'a-z0-9?').

 ### Install Zerto Kubernetes Manager